redis-field-engineering/redis-connect-dist/examples/db2/k8s-docs/README.md

 ```
         volumeMounts:
         - name: config-volume
-          mountPath: /opt/redislabs/redis-connect-db2/config/fromconfigmap
+          mountPath: /opt/redislabs/redis-connect/config/fromconfigmap
 ```
 The volume is defined through the following `volume` directive.
-It will mount the file/pth `JobConfig.yml` using the contents of the key named `JobConfig.yml` from the ConfigMap `redis-connect-db2-config` in the `mountPath` define above.
+It will mount the file/pth `JobConfig.yml` using the contents of the key named `JobConfig.yml` from the ConfigMap `redis-connect-config` in the `mountPath` define above.
 ```
       volumes:
       - name: config-volume
         configMap:
-          name: redis-connect-db2-config
+          name: redis-connect-config
           items:
           - key: JobConfig.yml
             path: JobConfig.yml
 ```
 The effect of this mapping in the pod's filesystem is the following:
 ```
-root@redis-connect-db2-7b7ccf87b9-sqshl> pwd
+root@redis-connect-7b7ccf87b9-sqshl> pwd
-/opt/redislabs/redis-connect-db2/config/fromconfigmap
+/opt/redislabs/redis-connect/config/fromconfigmap
-root@redis-connect-db2-7b7ccf87b9-sqshl> ls -al
+root@redis-connect-7b7ccf87b9-sqshl> ls -al
 total 0
 drwxrwxrwx    3 root     root           149 Aug 12 15:52 .
 drwxr-xr-x    1 root     root            27 Aug 12 15:52 ..